Yvan134/Internship-Project/README.md

 ##  Project Overview

-This project simulates a registration form for a fictional company: **AI LOGISTICS / THALES COMPANY**.
+This project simulates a registration form for a fictional company: **AI LOGISTICS / IMAGINARY COMPANY**.

 It includes: